NodePing/NodePing_import/README.md

 ##Caveats / Known Limitations:

+* If a contact or contact group already exists in NodePing (ie, if an identical email/webhook address exists), it will not be created (not a limitation, just something to be aware of)

-Some platforms have some entities that do not correspond to entities in NodePing, so those entities will not be created in NodePing.
+* Some platforms have some entities that do not correspond to entities in NodePing, so those entities will not be created in NodePing.
 For this reason, it is *strongly* recommended that you run the `--export` option as described above.
 In this way, you will keep a record of all of your data.

+* If you run the sync client more than once, you will create duplicate checks in NodePing.

-Some Premium tier features are not supported and/or have not been tested.
+* Some Premium tier features are not supported and/or have not been tested.